qwertie/ecsharp/lllpg/9-advanced-techniques.md

         return F.Braces(list.ToRVList(), t.StartIndex, endIndex);
     }

-The LES parser, of course, produces [Loyc trees](https://github.com/qwertie/LoycCore/wiki/Loyc-trees), which in turn use `RVList`s, which are described in [their own separate article](http://www.codeproject.com/Articles/26171/VList-data-structures-in-C); this function uses `RWList`, a mutable version of `RVList`.
+The LES parser, of course, produces [Loyc trees](https://github.com/qwertie/LoycCore/wiki/Loyc-trees), which in turn use `VList`s, which are described in [their own separate article](http://www.codeproject.com/Articles/26171/VList-data-structures-in-C); this function uses `WList`, a mutable version of `VList`.

 How to parse indentation-sensitive languages
 --------------------------------------------